jquacinella/IS607_Project/Project.md

 7. Create a decision tree model to predict this value based on a sub-portion of the ~760 dimensions of the data.
   * Clearly, dont't use the Rent or Total Income dimensions, since they are used in the calculation

+### Preparing the Data

+The data from the government website had many different formats, none of which seemed to do well for R ([Ref 2][2]) I looked for ways of dealing with SAS and Stata file formats.
+I came across PyDTA, a python module that can read in DTA (Stata) files ([Ref 3][3]).
+I originally wrote a script ([exporter.py](https://github.com/jquacinella/IS607_Project/blob/master/exporter.py)) to convert the DTA file into a CSV file.
+However, this turned out to not be needed, as another website hosted by Penn State has copies of the data in CSV ([Ref 4][4])

+After dowloading all the years, we need to load the data into a list of data frames (one per year).

 ### Load Data

+This snippet of code is responsible for loading the _snap_data_frames_ list.
+One funciton is used for loading a data frame from a given year, while another function calls this repeatedly for years 2003 - 2011.

 ```r